August Member Spotlight

 Spending almost 25 years as an army spouse living in South Korea, Germany and exotic south Alabama gave her a stiff upper lip, a backbone and disdain for authority.

 Cindy is a 2002 graduate of Austin Peay State University completing her degree as a non-traditional student with a BS in Public Relations.

-She is mother to son, Caleb Church of Seattle, WA.
-Daughter, Jennifer and husband Neal Harris, have produced two of the most adorable sons who lovingly call her GaGa.
+She is mother to son, Caleb Church of Seattle, Washington; and to daughter, Jennifer.
+Jennifer and husband Neal Harris have produced two of the most adorable sons who lovingly call her GaGa.